BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Method

-\textbf{Training} To optimize the parameters of the proposed model, we design a multi-task loss function consisting of three components. $L_{ent}$ represents the loss for entity prediction, $L_{pre}$ is for predicate prediction, and $L_{mimic}$ is for feature distillation.
-The overall loss function is as follows:
+To optimize the parameters of the proposed model, we design a multi-task loss function consisting of three components: \(\mathcal{L}_{ent}\) for the entity prediction, \(\mathcal{L}_{pre}\) for predicate prediction, and \(\mathcal{L}_{mimic}\) for feature distillation.
+The overall loss function is defined as follows:

-Since the entity detector follows a DETR-like architecture, $\mathcal{L}_{ent}$ takes a similar form as described in \cite{carion2020end}.
-To calculate $\mathcal{L}_{pre}$, we first convert the ground-truth relationships in the image into the same form as predictions $T$, denoted as $T_{gt}$.
-Then, the Hungarian matching algorithm is used to measure the cost between the ground truth and predictions, incorporating both predicate and entity information.
+Since the entity detector follows a DETR-like architecture, \(\mathcal{L}_{ent}\) takes a similar form as described in~\cite{carion2020end}.
+To calculate \(\mathcal{L}_{pre}\), we first convert the ground-truth relationships in the image into the same format as predictions \(T\), denoted as \(T_{gt}\).
+Then, the Hungarian matching algorithm measures the cost between the ground truth and predictions, incorporating both predicate and entity information.
 The cost is computed as follows: